bitbytelabio/AIHTTPAnalyzer/README.md

 ## License

 This project is licensed under the MIT License.
-You may use, modify, and distribute this code.
+You may use, modify, and distribute this code under the terms of the MIT License.
+For more details, see the [LICENSE](LICENSE) file.